|

 contact printed on 8 1/2 X 11 glossy paper.
 We use Ilford Multigrade IV.

 Filtered at Grade 2.5 usually.
-About Photolab Black & White Proof Prints Our machine prints are printed on real black & white photo paper, also known as silver paper.
+About Photolab Black & White Proof Prints from film Our machine prints are printed on Fuji Crystal Archive or Kodak Endura digital paper.
 The tones are neutral and rich.
-We use Ilford Multigrade IV and offer pearl or glossy surfaces.
-35smm film can be printed on border or borderless 4x6.
-120 size films are printed 4x5 or 5x5 (depending on your film format) in borderless only.
+35mm film can be printed on border or borderless 4x6.
+120 size films are printed 4x5 or 5x5 (depending on your film format).
 We offer four print edges: borderless, soft border, clean border and black border.
 Take a look at some samples of our B&W proof prints with 4 border options!
 Professional film scanning of your entire roll is available at time of processing.
-You choose 5mb tif format or 1mb jpeg written to cd or dvd.
+You choose 4.5mb, 18 mb or 87 mb jpeg or tiff, written to CD, USB or as a downloadable link.
 About Photolab

 B&W Proof Prints on Digital Paper